 The Nurse Residency Program at Mayo Clinic's campus in Phoenix/Scottsdale, Arizona, is a full-time registered nurse position with a one-year orientation program that assists you in transitioning from a new graduate to a fully competent, professional nurse at Mayo Clinic.
 Mayo Clinic offers the program in February and July each year, with the posting updated mid-October for the February program and mid-March for the July program.
-The exact dates applications are accepted will be updated on the website before the posting goes live.
+Applications accepted: March 20th through March 22nd for our July 23rd, 2018 start date.

 This residency program provides a collaborative learning environment where you can refine your nursing skills, enhance your knowledge, and develop new personal and professional relationships.

 Two full-time nursing educational specialists are dedicated to leading the Nurse Residency Program, which uses an educational design that takes a comprehensive and innovative approach to learning.
 These program leaders work collaboratively with nurse managers, supervisors, unit-based educators and other nursing colleagues at Mayo Clinic to foster and support your professional growth.